5 Types of Open Ended Questions for Business Meeting

 Open questions provide more information

-A tip for you - open-ended questions usually begin with the interrogative pronouns who, what, when, where, how, why.
+TIP: open-ended questions usually begin with the interrogative pronouns who, what, when, where, how, why.

 1. Relationship-building questions